stride3d/stride-docs/en/diagnostics/STRDIAG006.md

 }
 ```

-## Example: Special Case internal
+## Example: Special Case `internal`

 > [!IMPORTANT]
 > To explicitly set the `DataMemberMode.Assign` the @Stride.Core.DataMemberAttribute has to be applied.
-> Internal visibility counts then as visible for the Serializers and becomes valid.
+> Internal visibility counts then as visible for the serializers and becomes valid.

 ```csharp
 using Stride.Core;